 The Airmen's Stories - P/O D A R G le Roy du Vivier

-Daniel Albert Raymond Georges le Roy du Vivier was born on 13th January 1915 at Amersfoort.
+Daniel Albert Raymond Georges le Roy du Vivier was born on 13th January 1915 in Amersfoort, Belgium.
 He did his military service in the Guides and in 1937 entered l'Aeronautique Militaire, carrying out his flying training at Wevelghem, where he gained his wings on 15th March 1938.
 He was posted to Tirlemont on 29th November 1939 as a Sergeant-Pilot.

 Commissioned on 1st March 1940, le Roy du Vivier joined 4/IIe Groupe de Chasse at Nivelles, flying Fiat CR42 and Fairey Firefly biplanes.
 On 11th May he was shot down in a Firefly, baled out and was taken prisoner by the Belgians, mistaken for a German paratrooper.